petehunt/react-tutorial/README.md

 Some important files in this repository:

+*comments.json* - The  [JSON](http://json.org) file acting as storage for comments served to the application.
+A copy of this file is in *original_comments.json* to make it convenient to reset the state of the application.

 *index.html* - The HTML file to load in your browser.
 It loads the React and other libraries through a Content Delivery Network (CDN) and executes the tutorial application *scripts/example.js*.